Truly Voyage's Vietnam Solo Travel Guide for Ladies

 2. Travel Dress Code: Vietnam is humid, think "air-you-can-chew" humid.
 You want breathable fabrics like linen or cotton.
 But how much skin is too much?

-- General Rule: Vietnam is surprisingly chill about legs.
+General Rule Vietnam is surprisingly chill about legs.
 You will see local women wearing shorts.
-However, they are much more conservative about cleavage.
+Be mindful, but don't overthink it.

-- The Strategy: Showing leg is usually fine; showing deep cleavage draws a lot of stares.
+The Strategy Showing leg is usually fine; showing deep cleavage draws a lot of stares.
+Balance your outfit for comfort and modesty.

-- Temple Mode: When you visit temples, you must cover your shoulders and knees.
+Temple Mode When you visit temples, you must cover your shoulders and knees.
+This is non-negotiable at sacred sites.

-- The Hack: Do not wear long pants all day in 95-degree heat.
-Instead, pack a lightweight sarong in your purse.
-When you hit a temple, wrap it around your waist like a skirt.
-It’s quick, it's modest, and you can take it off the second you leave.
+The Hack Do not wear long pants all day in 95-degree heat.
+Pack a lightweight sarong in your purse.
+Wrap it around your waist like a skirt at temples.

 3. Skincare & Hygiene